Kuselan: Reception

+Box office

-Box officeKuselan became the third largest release in the history of Tamil cinema, extracting 1000 prints worldwide, numbers exceeded only by Rajinikanth's previous venture, Sivaji.
+Kuselan became the third largest release in the history of Tamil cinema, extracting 1000 prints worldwide, numbers exceeded only by Rajinikanth's previous venture, Sivaji.
 The film upon release, despite the initial hype before release, received negative reviews and unexpectedly took a lukewarm opening at the box office.
 Unlike previous Rajinikanth films, on day two of its release, tickets were available in almost all theatres across Tamil Nadu, with the film failing to get advance bookings.
 Traders blamed the producers for using Rajinikanth's "larger than life image" to sell it to distributors, Pyramid Saimira for $12 million, when they knew very well that he was only doing a special appearance.
 More than $1 million worth of unauthorized DVDs were seized around India featuring Kuselan.
 In Karnataka, Rajinikanth's home state, Kuselan failed to bring in $300,000, despite being sold for $600,000.

 Pyramid Saimeera declared a loss of ₹ 403.2 million in the 3rd financial quarter of 2008 (a loss of nearly US$8 million, the highest loss for a single film in the Tamil film industry's 100-year history).

 Overseas, Kuselan opened at number 12 at the UK box office, but slid heavily the following week.
 The film was still labelled as a "colossal flop".